 There are several apps available that let you take your desktop with you; we expect there to be a whole lot more in the future, but here are the ones we like most right now.

 BigScreen lets you host a small-scale (you and three friends) LAN party from the penthouse of a skyscraper.
 Sit together — from the comfort of your own VR space — while you game against each other.
 No screen peeking!

 Did one of your friends get ahold of a recently released movie?
 Watch it together on a theater-sized screen (you can make the screen any size you want, up to a certain enormous point) while you sit in a posh living room.
 Because of the nature of BigScreen, only one person needs to have the media on their computer, but keep in mind that when it comes to gaming, each person needs a copy of the game to play together.

 Move around the penthouse, from the kitchen to the living room to the patio, to find a space you like, or sit together on a couch and watch the lights of the city twinkle below.
-Your friends appear as disembodied wireframe heads (here's hoping we get full-body scans soon) that project voices in 3D space.
-Turn your head away or move to another room and you won't be able to hear them as well as if you're sitting there looking at them.
+Your friends appear as disembodied heads that project voices in 3D space.

 If you want to experience a virtual LAN or posh meeting place for you and your friends, definitely check out this app.
 BigScreen is in beta development and is compatible with both the Oculus Rift and the HTC Vive.

 Virtual Desktop essentially lets you live inside your PC.
 There are a ton of 360-degree desktop environments you can download for free thanks to Steam Workshop integration, and there are also paid desktops you can get from the developer.
 If you're a creative person, you can even design and implement your own 360-degree desktop environment.
 Sit under the sea, float around in space, or work from the top of the Empire State Building.
 Limitations here are based on what you can or cannot think up.